-When you are looking to secure a loan whether it’s a personal loan, short or long term, whatever it is for, you will most likely need to have a guarantor to back your application.
+When you are looking to secure a loan whether it’s a personal loan, short or long term, whatever it is for, you will sometimes need to have a guarantor to back your application.

-A guarantor is a person who knows you and will sign for you, allowing you to be approved for the loan.
-A guarantor is, essentially, saying they ‘vouch’ for you and that if you fail to pay the loan, they will pay instead on your behalf.
+A guarantor is a person who knows you and will sign for you.
+This allows you to be approved for the loan.
+A guarantor is, essentially, saying they ‘vouch’ for you and that if you fail to pay the loan.
+They will pay instead, on your behalf in this case.

-A guarantor is placing a great deal of trust in you for accepting the responsibility of your debt should you default on the loan or fall into arrears, so you should choose this person carefully.
+A guarantor is placing a great deal of trust in you for accepting the responsibility of your debt should you default on the loan or fall into arrears.
+Therefore you should choose this person carefully.

 Choosing a guarantor seems like a simple process, but it is important to consider whom you wish to be your guarantor.
-A guarantor can be family members such as your mother, father, sister, aunt or cousin but can also be a close friend or work colleague who knows you well.
+A guarantor can be family members such as your mother, father, sister, aunt or cousin.
+It can also be a close friend or work colleague who knows you well.

-It is important to choose a guarantor who is in good standing and employment as they must have an excellent credit rating and be otherwise not financially linked to you.
-This does not mean they have to own a home, only that they have guaranteed income and are seen as a secure investment on the part of the loans company.
+It is important to choose a guarantor who is in good standing and employment.
+This is because they must have an excellent credit rating, and be otherwise not financially linked to you.
+This does not mean they have to own a home.
+Only that they have guaranteed income and are seen as a secure investment on the part of the loans company.

 You cannot choose a random stranger or somebody you met on a night out at the club be your guarantor.
-If your guarantor is in poor credit, then they cannot be chosen for your application, and your request will be denied.
+If your guarantor is in poor credit, then they cannot be chosen for your application.
+Your guarantor loan request will likely be denied.

-Besides the initial contact, a guarantor should not hear from the loans company, and instead, you will be the point of contact.
+Besides the initial contact, a guarantor should not hear from the loans company.
+Instead, you will be the point of contact.
 The loans company will only contact the guarantor should you default on the loan or if you were to fall into arrears.